Mark W. Bailey, Chair

 Exploration of AI theory and philosophy, as well as a variety of algorithms and data structures, such as heuristic strategies, logic unification, probabilistic reasoning, semantic networks and knowledge representation.
 Topics include application areas such as natural language understanding, computer vision, game playing, theorem proving and autonomous agents.
 Programming intensive.
 Prerequisite, 220.
 (Same as Neuroscience 375.)

 Practicum in which teams of students provide computer expertise and support for faculty research projects.
 Topics include software engineering analysis, design, coding, testing, maintenance, and documentation.
 (Oral Presentations.)
 Prerequisite, 210, 220 and 240.
 Open to senior concentrators only.
 Maximum enrollment, 26.
 Hirshfield.

 Readings in Computer Science.

 Reading in a field of computer science.
 The class will read several papers assigned weekly from research conference proceedings and journals.
 Classes will consist of discussions of the day's paper(s).
 Students will develop a comprehensive annotated bibliography and lead the daily discussions.
 Does not count toward the concentration or minor.
 Prerequisite, Consent of instructor.
 May be repeated for credit with permission of the department.
 Maximum enrollment, 6.

 500S Honors Thesis.

 A semester-length research project.
 Open to qualified senior concentrators.
+(Oral Presentations.)
 Prerequisite, Three 300-level courses numbered 310 and above, 410 and consent of the department.
 Maximum enrollment, 26.
-The Department.
+Bailey.